 7. Anthony Green and the Zochonis Family – Net Worth: £811m

 Here is another family that takes their business seriously like the oxygen we breathe in.
 Anthony Green, the main actor of the family, was a former chairman of the famous PZ Cussons, which is a stock-based company widely known for Carex soaps and Imperial Leather.
 Also, the gentleman is also a nephew to the populous Sir John Zochonis.
 Recently, the company reached out in January to acquire Sanctuary Spa Holdings for the sum of 75 million Euros.
 Today, the company produces body care products that are used widely in Manchester.

 8. Micheal and Chris Oglesby – Net Worth: £587m

-For the past forty-two (42) years, the Family-owned business has grown beyond the expectations of any mind.
+For the past forty-two (42) years, the family-owned business has grown beyond the expectations of any mind.
 Currently, the company owns third office space in the whole of Manchester city.
 Now, the company holds a portfolio of about one hundred and fifteen (115) properties and still expanding.

 9. The Warburton Family – Net Worth: £545m

-One of the families that were successful by providing foods to the people of Manchester is The Warburton Family.
+One of the families that were successful by providing food to the people of Manchester is The Warburton Family.
 Founded in 1876 as a small grocery, a bakery company named Warburtons Bakery was established by Thomas Warburton and his wife, Ellen Warburton.
 Today, the company has human resources of about 4500 people across 12 bakeries and 14 depots around the United Kingdom.
 Currently, the company has Jonathan Warburton as the Chairman and Brett Warburton and Ross Warburton as executive directors.